tamsky/rhodecode-enterprise-ce/docs/contributing/dev-setup.rst

 .. tip::

-   Update your channels frequently by running ``nix-channel --upgrade``.
+   Update your channels frequently by running ``nix-channel --update``.

 Switch nix to the latest STABLE channel